 Missionary Baptist Minister.

-homesteaded property north of Rudy Arkansas and just north
+homesteaded property June 25 1892 located north of Rudy Arkansas and just north

 of where his son Albert lived much of his life.
 These are

-was a minister for the Fine Springs Missionary Baptist Church and it
+was a minister for the Fine Springs Missionary Baptist Church I have

-is found described on page 595 in the "History
+is described on page 595 in the "History

 of Benton, Washington, Carroll, Madison, Crawford, Franklin, and